luuvanduc1999/AIO_Dumps_Exam/ServiceNow/CSA.md

 ## How to use:
 - 📝 Read the question and answer choices
-- 🤔 Think and choose your answer
-- 🔍 Click "**View Correct Answer**" to see the result
+- 🔍 Review the correct answer and community voting results
-- 💬 Click "**View Discussion**" to read comments and explanations from the community
+- 💬 Read comments and explanations from the community

-> **Note:** Answer and discussion sections can be collapsed/expanded by clicking on the corresponding headers.

 ## Question 1